 6. Are there alternative drug diversion programs?

-In addition to Penal Code 1000 PC pretrial diversion, California offers several other drug diversion programs, including:
+In addition to Penal Code 1000 PC pretrial diversion, California offers the following drug diversion programs.

 There are four major differences between Prop.
 36 and Penal Code 1000 pretrial diversion: